 Once in a while, a rabbit will give birth somewhere other than a nest box.
 The husbandry terminology for this is "a doe kindling on a wire."
-When it doesn't have the tight confines of a nest box, a baby bunny or kit can get separated from its littermates or the mother doe.
-This is dangerous for newborn bunnies since they are born blind, deaf, and hairless with less-than-paper-thin skin.
-They become chilled quickly and exposure can kill them in minutes.
+When it doesn't have the tight confines of a nest box, a baby bunny, or kit, can get separated from its littermates or the mother doe.
+This is dangerous for newborn bunnies since they are born blind, deaf, and hairless with thinner-than-paper skin.
+They become chilled quickly, and exposure can kill them in minutes.

 There are several ways that you can try to safely warm up a baby bunny to the point it can be returned to the warmth of the nest box, its siblings, and mother.
 Unlike cats or dogs, rabbits do not retrieve or transport their young.
 Without human intervention, there is no way the furless baby bunny can get back into the nest box.
 It will surely die if left alone.

 Before you take any of the actions described, start by assessing the baby rabbit (kit).
 If the kit is warm and moving about, it may have just recently wandered and simply needs to be placed back into the nest box with its siblings where it will warm up quickly.

 If the kit is cool or cold to the touch, do not immediately assume that it is dead.
 To preserve energy when their temperature drops, kits become very still, which keeps them alive as long as possible.